COPS-IITBHU/WebAR-Assignment2-imagetargets/README.md

 ![](ss.png)

 This is what it will look like when you have signed in and created a project..
 3. Click over your project and then click device authorization.
 You will have to scan the QR code through your mobile so your device gets authorized (web developer 'on')..
-Also, I recommend to connect your mobile phones and laptop/PC to the same wifi or use the mobile's hotspot in your laptops, so it's easier to connect and authorize incase it's not able to..
+Also, I recommend connecting your mobile phones and laptop/PC to the same wifi or use the mobile's hotspot on your laptops, so it's easier to connect and authorize incase it's not able to..

 ![](ss2.png)